corrodis/argo-openai-proxy/README.md

 # argo-openai-proxy

 This project is a proxy application that forwards requests to an ARGO API and optionally converts the responses to be compatible with OpenAI's API format.
-You can couple it with [autossh-tunnel-dockerized](https://github.com/Oaklight/autossh-tunnel-dockerized) or other secure connection tool.
+It can be used in conjunction with [autossh-tunnel-dockerized](https://github.com/Oaklight/autossh-tunnel-dockerized) or other secure connection tools.

 ## NOTICE OF USAGE